dannyhkim/the-shoppies/README.md

 6. Display a banner when the user has 5 nominations.

 ## Extras
-For my Shoppies movie nomination website, I decided to include extra features including saving the nomination list in the case that the user leaves the page, creating a polished design with CSS, [MDBootstrap for React](https://mdbootstrap.com/docs/b5/react/), and adding animations for loading, adding/deleting movies and nominations with [React Transition Group](https://reactcommunity.org/react-transition-group/).
+For my Shoppies movie nomination website, I decided to include extra features including:
+1. Saving the nomination list in the case that the user leaves the page with `localStorage` for persistent storage
+2. Creating a polished design with CSS and [MDBootstrap for React](https://mdbootstrap.com/docs/b5/react/)
+3. Adding animations for loading, adding/deleting movies and nominations with [React Transition Group](https://reactcommunity.org/react-transition-group/).